-Pursuant to the rules adopted by the Securities and Exchange Commission (the "SEC"), we have elected to provide access to our Annual Meeting materials, which include this Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2021 (the "Form 10-K"), over the internet in lieu of mailing printed copies.
-We intend to mail the Notice of Internet Availability of Proxy Materials to our stockholders of record as of April 14, 2022 (the "Record Date") for the first time on or about April 28, 2022.
+Pursuant to the rules adopted by the Securities and Exchange Commission, or the SEC, we have elected to provide access to our Annual Meeting materials, which include this Proxy Statement and our Annual Report on Form 10-K for the year ended December 31, 2022, or the Form 10-K, over the internet in lieu of mailing printed copies.
+We intend to mail the Notice of Internet Availability of Proxy Materials to our stockholders of record as of April 14, 2023, or the Record Date, for the first time on or about April 28, 2023.
 The Notice of Internet Availability of Proxy Materials will contain instructions on how to access and review our Annual Meeting materials, how to access the live webcast of the Annual Meeting, and will also contain instructions on how to request a printed copy of the Annual Meeting materials.
 In addition, we have provided brokers, dealers, banks, voting trustees and their nominees, at our expense, with additional copies of our Proxy Materials and the Form 10-K so that our record holders can supply these materials to the beneficial owners of shares of our common stock as of the Record Date.
 The Form 10-K is also available in the "SEC Filings" section of our website at https://investors.boltbio.com/financial-information/sec-filings.